-PRACTICABLE ALTERNATIVES ANALYSIS: PER SECTION 17.6.1 ENVIRONMENTAL REGULATIONS
+PRACTICABLE ALTERNATIVES ANALYSIS (PER SECTION 17.6.1 ENVIRONMENTAL REGULATIONS):

-126R and 152R are platted with existing wetlands, general easements and slopes greater than 30%.
+126R is platted with general easements and slopes greater than 30%.
 The proposed development has considered including the following:

-- Wetlands: No disturbance is proposed to the wetlands on Lot 152R. - 126R General Easements: A sixteen foot (16') general easement is currently platted along Country Club Drive and the western property boundary.
+- Wetlands: There are no wetlands located on Lot 126R. - 126R General Easements: A sixteen foot (16') general easement is currently platted along Country Club Drive and the western property boundary.
 No changes to general easements are proposed.
-Driveway access in 126R is minimized by creation of a shared private Access Tract for seven of the nine lots.
-A stair and sidewalk connection are considered to connect pedestrians to the adjacent accessory use club house on 152R.
-The access drive and driveways for proposed Lots 1 and 2 are proposed to cross perpendicular to the easement setback area.
-Accessways do not exceed minimum Town standards for construction.
+A new 16' GE is proposed along the east side of Lot 1 of 126R-1 boundary of Single Family Lot 126R-1.
+Driveway access to seven of the Single Family Lots is minimized by the creation of a shared private Access Tract.
+A stair and sidewalk connection are proposed on private Access Tract 126 to connect pedestrians to the accessory use club house proposed to be located on Lot 152R.
+The driveways for proposed Lots 126R-1 and 126R-2 are proposed to cross perpendicular to the existing GE's.
+The proposed private Access Tract and driveways do not exceed minimum Town standards for construction for private Access Tracts and driveways.
 Proposed utilities primarily follow the private Access Tract alignment.
 Address monuments are anticipated within the general easement and proposed private Access Tract.
 Natural landscaping without any man-made materials or hardscape (with the exception of the stair and sidewalk crossing) are anticipated.
-One trail connection from County Club Drive to the Boomerang Trail is proposed to cross the general easement along the western portion of Lot 2 within an easement. - 152R General Easements: A sixteen foot (16') general easement is currently platted along Country Club Drive.
-No change is proposed to the general easement.
-Driveways with hammerhead turnarounds are proposed within the general easement to provide garage access and allow for vehicles to exit facing Country Club Drive.
-To sidewalk is proposed along Country Club Drive with a minor overlap into the general easement.
-Most of the sidewalk is located in the Country Club Drive right-of-way.
-The Applicant is requesting to park one (1) workforce housing unit and three (3) parking spaces for the accessory use clubhouse within the general easement. - Slopes Greater than 30%: Slopes greater than 30% are found in 126R and 152R, with a significant portion of the steep slopes believed to be manmade with the grading and creation of Country Club Drive.
+One trail connection from County Club Drive to the Boomerang Trail is proposed to cross western portion of Lot 126R-2 within the proposed public easement. - Slopes Greater than 30%: Slopes greater than 30% are found in 126R, with a significant portion of the steep slopes believed to be manmade with the grading and creation of Country Club Drive.
 The proposed private Access Tract on 126R is topographically positioned to meet the Town's roadway engineering standards, position access along a topographic bench on the land with slopes less than 30% and limit development towards the ridgeline.
 Development in the steep slopes is significantly reduced with the downzone and density transfer anticipated by the development.
-The Town's Future Land Use Map anticipates development on 126R, land area that cannot be developed without disturbance to steep slopes.
 The proposed disturbance is minimized to the greatest extent practical.
 A previous geotechnical report has been submitted, demonstrating no practical concern to building within the manmade and naturally occurring steep slopes greater than 30%.